Advice to help you live your healthiest life, covering fitness, nutrition, mental health, self-care and much more.

 Most new cases have been reported in Halifax – pointing to community spread.
 But with more cases being reported in every region of the province, strict measures are needed to stop the virus from spreading further.

-To get a handle on the situation, we’re now in a province-wide lockdown for at least two weeks.
+To get a handle on the situation, we’re now in a province-wide lockdown until at least the second week of June.
 There are also tighter restrictions on people entering the border.
 All Nova Scotians are asked to stay within their local community, unless it’s for essential reasons, such as for work, child care, legal reasons or medical appointments (this includes getting tested for COVID-19 or getting your vaccine).

 But otherwise, stick to your local community: work from home if you can, get your food and essential supplies from local stores and exercise at parks and trails in your local area.
 Don’t shop for non-essential items.
 Try to have only one person from your household heading out for groceries.
 Whenever possible, opt to order essentials online with contactless delivery.
 Know a single parent family on your street?
 Text or call them and see if they need help getting supplies.

 Only socialize with people who are in your immediate household bubble.
 (Note: The gathering limit for the entire province is now five people.)
 Don’t socialize with people who are supposed to be self-isolating.
 It’s not worth risking your health, your family’s health and the health of everyone in your community.
 Stay in touch via texts, phone calls or FaceTime, and offer to drop off groceries or items they need to get through the two weeks.

 All public schools in the province are closed to in-person learning for the rest of the school year.
 In-restaurant dining, personal care services, gyms and most retailers are closed across the province.
 Cultural and sporting events, festivals and gatherings aren’t allowed.
 Read more about the restrictions.